Safeguarding Case Officer

 - Work in partnership with colleagues within The FA Group and external agencies e.g. County FAs, the professional game, statutory agencies, Local Authority Designated Officers and the Probation Service.

 - Work with and support the network of designated safeguarding officers in football and contribute to regional County FA meetings and assist in the delivery of training, where required at a regional or national level.

 - Self-reflect on performance, ask for feedback, identify relevant learning needs, attend and effectively prepare for regular supervision meetings and seek guidance and support from Managers.

 - Execute additional tasks as required in order to meet The FA group changing priorities

 What we are looking for:

-- Diploma in Social Work or equivalent
+- Degree or Masters in Social Work or equivalent

 - Knowledge of safeguarding frameworks and a proven ability to engage participants and where appropriate involve them in a risk assessment and risk management process

 - Experience in conducting interviews for risk assessments